ruby2js/ruby2js/docs/src/_docs/webpack.md

 Now, by way of example, let's create a wrapper component around the [Duet Date Picker](https://duetds.github.io/date-picker/) component we can use to customize the picker component and handle change events.

-First, run `yarn add lit-element @duetds/date-picker` to add the Javascript dependencies.
+First, run `yarn add lit @duetds/date-picker` to add the Javascript dependencies.

 Next, in `app/javascript/packs/application.js`, add: